Overview

 Open data

-The growing integration of meteorological radar data into model forecasts makes it possible to increase their accuracy, and the increasingly long time series allow radar data to be used in precipitation climatology.
-To successfully serve all these areas of use, high demands on data quality are required.
+The growing integration of weather radar data into forecast models makes it possible to increase their accuracy, and the increasingly long time series allows radar data to be used in precipitation climatology.
+Successful serving of all these areas sets high requirements on data quality.

 International cooperation